 Westchester County Department of Community Mental Health Information, Support and Referral line at 914-995-1900 8 a.m to 8 p.m or Text 914-461-7281

 Town of Cortlandt Community Updates

-Hendrick Hudson High School celebrated Red Ribbon Week this week.
+Hendrick Hudson High School celebrates Red Ribbon Week!
 In honor of supporting one of the largest drug-abuse prevention campaigns in the United States, a red ribbon was painted on the front lawn of the school.

 Click here for more information on the K.N.O.W.
 2 Prevent Campaign.

 Click here for other resources suggested by the Cortlandt Community Coalition.